 75% of those who drink high amounts will experience a hangover, whereas withdrawal will only occur in those who have become physically dependent on alcohol [11].

-Whilst initial symptoms are similar, hangover symptoms typically stop after 24 hours after your last drink, whereas signs and symptoms of withdrawal may last for several weeks.
+Whilst initial symptoms are similar, hangover symptoms typically stop 24 hours after the last consumption of alcohol, whereas signs and symptoms of alcohol withdrawal may last for several weeks.

-Alcohol withdrawal syndrome may result in life threatening symptoms like convulsions and DTs, that do not occur during a regular hangover.
+Alcohol withdrawal syndrome may result in life-threatening symptoms, such as convulsions and DTs, which do not occur during a regular hangover.

-Benzodiazepines - e.g. Chlordiazepoxide (Librium), Diazepam (Valium), or Oxazepam (Serax) - used to treat symptoms such as disrupted sleep, anxiety and muscle spasms, reduces risk of convulsions.
+Benzodiazepines - e.g. Chlordiazepoxide (Librium), Diazepam (Valium), or Oxazepam (Serax) are used to treat symptoms such as disrupted sleep, anxiety and muscle spasms, and reduce the risk of convulsions.

-Anticonvulsants - e.g. Carbamazepine (Tegretol), Oxcarbazepine (Trileptal), or Gabapentin (Neurotonin) - secondary drugs used to control acute symptoms.
+Anticonvulsants - e.g. Carbamazepine (Tegretol), Oxcarbazepine (Trileptal), or Gabapentin (Neurotonin) are secondary drugs used to control acute symptoms.

-The primary concerns when treating a chronic alcoholic, as compared to a casual drinker, are:
+The primary concerns when treating a chronic alcohol user as compared to a casual drinker are:

-Higher tolerance - people with unhealthy alcohol patterns are unable to quit drinking cold turkey due to the level of alcohol they consume
+Higher tolerance - people with alcohol use disorder are unable to quit drinking cold turkey due to the level of alcohol they consume

 Possibility of relapse - based on our first-hand experience, the fear of severe adverse effects contributes to restarting drinking